 Ask yourself how you could reward that courage with an open and nonjudgmental attitude.

 Act like you’ve been here before, even if you haven’t.
-Make the patient believe this is an everyday occurrence for you.
-Nothing to be ashamed about.
+Make the patient believe this is an everyday occurrence for you and nothing to be ashamed about.

 We go more in-depth in a recent article about caring for LGBTQ individuals.
 But first and foremost, remember that:

 1. The transgender patient is a person with a health concern.

-2. Our job as a nursing professional is to provide equitable care
+2. Our job as nursing professionals is to provide equitable care

 Nurses who are firmly grounded in these two tenets are on their way to providing quality care for these patients.